whiteribbonalliance/dashboard-api/README.md

 ## Translations

 To allow translations with `Google Cloud Translation API` include the Google Cloud service account's `credentials.json` at the root of the project.
-For `Azure Translator` fill the env variable `AZURE_TRANSLATOR_KEY`.
+For `Azure Translator` fill in the env variable `AZURE_TRANSLATOR_KEY`.

 Set `TRANSLATIONS_ENABLED` to `True`.

 ### Back-end

 Translations occur automatically on the fly when requesting campaign data with one of the supported languages.
+Will default to English if an unsupported language code is given.
+Supported languages are from languages the cloud service supports for translation.

 ### Front-end